Jesper-SH-Hong/Node-Angular-pokedex/README.md

 * I tried to learn and implement on Angular over the Thanksgiving weekend.
 * Also, I tried to combine those newly acquired skills with my backend knowledge of Node Express and MongoDB.
 * It was one of most challenging experience because I tried to avoid using jQuery at all<br>
-* Also, I felt that the Angular has a steep learning curve.

 ## What I've learnt